 Use rating features: After your chat ends with the candidate, you’ll want to make a determination about what’s next for the candidate.
 Are they ready to move to an interview or should you pipeline them for later?
 Using rating tools like those found in the Brazen platform will help you stay organized and ensure the best candidates get your immediate attention with built in follow up features.

 Follow up: After you’ve rated a candidate, leverage the follow up features that are commonplace in online job fair platforms like email, forwarding a resume to a hiring manager, or scheduling an interview with a candidate.

 Use these in-event best practices to not only find that next great hire but have fun doing it!

-How can video make our online job fair seem more human?
+How can video make our virtual career fair seem more human?

 Leaning heavily on video in online job fairs gives candidates the next best thing to an in-person conversation, and all types of video can elevate your employer brand.
 For example, here are 6 ways you can use video in your online job fairs:

 Promotional videos that are used to market your online job fairs

 Live videos during your event with hiring managers who can talk specifically about jobs, culture, and the team